oist/optinist/docs/gui/workflow.md

 </p>
 <br/>

-### Add Algorithm
+### Adding Algorithms
-Next, add an algorithm from left treeview.
-1. Select an algorithm from the treeview
+Select an algorithm from the treeview on the left by clicking "+" button.
+Each of the BOX defines one step (node) of the analysis.
-2. click "+" button to flowchart.
 <br>
 <p align="center">
   <img width="300px" src="../_static/workflow/components/add_algorithm.png" alt="Add Algorithm" />